 - a.
-Build a resilient and sustainable urban forest on Cityowned land that can tolerate and continue to thrive in future climatic conditions by ensuring: - Suitable space above and below ground for a full lifecycle of the tree to occur; - Align species preferences with growing media including soil volumes, suitable water movement, gas exchange and soil quality; - Increase species diversity and large canopied trees to enhance resiliency and reach canopy targets; - Adaptability of species selection in response to environmental events and changing climate; - Support for the use of innovative engineered soil profiles and technologies, watering practices, or other related technologies for enhanced sustainability; and - 6.
+Build a resilient and sustainable urban forest on Cityowned land that can tolerate and continue to thrive in future climatic conditions by ensuring: - 1.
+Suitable space above and below ground for a full lifecycle of the tree to occur; - Alignment of species with growing media, including soil volumes, suitable water movement, gas exchange and soil quality; - 3.
+Increasing species diversity and large canopied trees to enhance resiliency and reach canopy targets; - 4.
+Adaptability of species selection in response to environmental events and changing climate; - 5.
+Support for the use of innovative engineered soil profiles and technologies, watering practices, or other related technologies for enhanced sustainability; and - 6.
 Identification of sites for planting micro forests to enhance canopy density. - b.
 Ensure a no net loss of urban canopy on public land during the development process. - c.
-Support the planting and maintenance of the urban forest on city owned land. - d.
+Support the planting and maintenance of the urban forest on city-owned land. - d.
 Focus future tree planting in the park system where tree species are appropriate, prioritizing areas where inequity in tree canopy cover has been identified, where the urban heat island effect is greater than other areas and conditions are conducive to tree growth.

-Development
+Development and Redevelopment

 - e.
-Retain existing mature canopy on future developable lands in new communities. - f.
+Encourage the retention of existing mature canopy located on private lands and incorporate tree retention in the development of new communities. - f.
 Protect, enhance and create sustainable tree growing environments throughout the development process. - g.
-Where existing public trees cannot be protected, compensation must be provided by the party responsible based on a monetary compensation model. - h.
+Where existing public trees cannot be protected, compensation must be provided by the party responsible based on the approved monetary compensation model. - h.
 A Tree Protection Plan for public trees must be submitted and approved by The City, prior to development activity including excavation, storage of construction material or access routes for people and equipment where the activity is proposed within 6 metres of an existing public tree or its drip line (whichever is greater). - i.
 The City should encourage new planting and tree preservation on private lands, through partnerships and incentives.